IBEW Local 1205

 Sec.
 2. Only the Business Manager or the Executive Board may call special meetings.
 The members shall be notified in writing (by mail, leaflets, in the Union newspaper, or on accessible bulletin boards) of any special meeting.
 No business shall be transacted at any special meeting except that for which it has been called.

-Bream Fishing Tournament: Saturday, April 12th starting around daylight at Marjorie Kinnan Rawlings park.
+Bream Fishing Tournament: Saturday, April 11th starting around daylight (6AM) at Marjorie Kinnan Rawlings Park.

 CREDIT CARD PAYMENT PROCESSING UPDATE